all-in-one-of/snippets/CG_Pipelines.md

 ### 3dScan
 - Supper highPoly make unable to move/scale geo.
-- Make from mid res with reduced details, get rid of bridges, unfolds, duplicate/inverted faces, Dynamesh it.
+- Reduce from mid res with reduced details, get rid of bridges, unfolds, duplicate/inverted faces, Dynamesh it.
-- AutoRetopo is not shape aware and less efficient(30%), hard to uv (fliped edges connections) and select edges.
+- AutoReduce is not shape aware and less efficient(30%), hard to uv (fliped edges connections) and select edges.
 - Bake into mid res >> transfer geo

 ### Procedural